LGBTQ rights in Russia: Notable cases

-Unlike in many western nations, LGBT persons in Russia are not protected by specific legal protections.
-Violent criminal acts carried out against LGBT people are prosecuted as criminal offences under Russian law, but the fact that these crimes are motivated by the sexual orientation or gender identity of the victim is not considered an aggravating factor when the court determines the sentence.
+Unlike in many western nations, LGBTQ persons in Russia are not protected by specific legal protections.
+Violent criminal acts carried out against LGBTQ people are prosecuted as criminal offences under Russian law, but the fact that these crimes are motivated by the sexual orientation or gender identity of the victim is not considered an aggravating factor when the court determines the sentence.
 Among the more vicious crimes that would qualify as hate crimes outside of Russia and are reported in the press would include the following;